 View the PackRat Public Project here: https://passivetotal.org/projects/d4db582a-bb38-4004-e7e8-2d4d57356e05

-In the report Shifting Tactics: Tracking changes in years-long espionage campaign against Tibetans, The Citizen Lab tracked a technical shift in tactics from a threat actor, called Scarlet Mimic, previously reported by Palo Alto Networks.
+In the report Shifting Tactics: Tracking changes in years-long espionage campaign against Tibetans, The Citizen Lab tracked a technical shift in tactics from a cyber threat actor, called Scarlet Mimic, previously reported by Palo Alto Networks.
 The report found that Scarlet Mimic repurposed parts of their malware command and control infrastructure to serve phishing attacks that mimic popular online providers, like Google.

 The investigation started when Tibetan groups sent us emails with links to fake Google login pages designed to steal credentials.
 Through a RiskIQ PassiveTotal search, we uncovered overlap between domains used to host the Google phishing pages and command and control infrastructure associated with previous Scarlett Mimic malware campaigns: